 What you’ll need to make honey garlic chicken wings:

-Slow cooker: Because this chicken wing recipe is meant for a party, you need a large slow cooker or the 8-quart Instant Pot.
-We have this 6-quart slow cooker and it’s just the right size for this recipe – the wings fill up almost the whole thing.
+Slow cooker: We have this 6-quart slow cooker and it’s just the right size for this recipe – the wings fill up almost the whole thing.

 Lots of garlic: I use lots of garlic for this recipe, which gives the sauce an amazing flavor.
 It doesn’t come out too garlicky, because garlic mellows as it cooks.
 To make this easier on yourself, get a good garlic press (such as this one) so you can just squeeze the garlic right into the saucepan instead of having to mince each garlic clove.

 Fresh ginger.
 The powdered stuff won’t work for this recipe.
 I find it easiest to use a microplane zester/grater (such as this one) to grate fresh ginger.
 If you want, you can use the same zester to mince the fresh garlic as well.

 Spices: In addition to fresh garlic and ginger for the sauce, you’ll also need powdered spices to season the wings: garlic powder, onion powder, and cayenne pepper powder.
 I know I often talk about using fresh spices, but the powdered stuff definitely has its uses, such as in this recipe.

 Honey: The honey is cooked pretty thoroughly in this recipe, so there’s no need to get the highest quality honey.
 There’s no point in getting fancy, local honey or anything expensive for this recipe.
 Just use the cheapest honey you can find – the honey garlic sauce will taste amazing either way, I promise!
 This large bottle of honey is perfect for cooking – you won’t feel bad using lots of it in one recipe!

 - Cheesy chicken corn dip